Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Introduction

-If $u(x)$ has weak endpoint singularities, then its Chebyshev coefficients $a_{n}$ will asymptotically (as $n \rightarrow \infty$) decrease proportional to $1/n^{\kappa}$ for some positive constant $\kappa$ which is the ``algebraic order of convergence", perhaps modulo some slower-than-power functions of $n$ such as $\log(n)$.
-Here, ``weak" [singularity] means that $u$ and its first derivative are continuous everywhere on the interval $x \in [-1, 1]$ and $\kappa > 3$, but its second derivative or more high derivative are singular.
+If $u(x)$ has weak endpoint singularities, then its Chebyshev coefficients $a_{n}$ will asymptotically (as $n \to \infty$) decrease proportional to $1/n^{\kappa}$ for some positive constant $\kappa$, which is the ``algebraic order of convergence", perhaps modulo some slower-than-power functions of $n$ such as $\ln^{\vartheta}(n), \vartheta \in \mathbb{N}_{+}$.
+Here, ``weak" [singularity] means that $u(x)$ is continuous everywhere on the interval $x \in [-1, 1]$, but its first derivative or higher derivatives are singular.

-When a problem satisfies homogeneous Dirichlet boundary conditions, i.e. $u(\pm 1) = 0$, it is often convenient to choose basis functions that satisfy the boundary conditions.
+When a problem satisfies homogeneous Dirichlet boundary conditions $u(\pm 1) = 0$, it is often {\it{desirable}} to choose basis functions that satisfy the boundary conditions.
 Two possibilities are

 or